 Daily Forecast | From First Alert Meteorologist Emily Acton

-High pressure over the region Wednesday will bring a calm and sunny day to the CSRA.
-Highs will be below average in the upper 60s and low 70s.

-High pressure will begin to retreat from the region Thursday, but we will still see beautiful conditions with morning lows in the mid-40s and afternoon highs in the low 70s.
-Winds will be light out of the southwest and skies will be mostly sunny.
+AUGUSTA, Ga.
+(WRDW/WAGT) - A calm and clear start to our Thursday morning.
+Temperatures heading out the door will be in the middle 40s.
+Plenty of sunshine will help us warm up into the middle 70s this afternoon with light winds from the southwest.

 A cold front will move toward the region Friday and bring the chance for scattered showers and thunderstorms.
-Highs will stay near 70 Friday and winds will start to turn breezy as the front gets closer.
-Storm chances look to mainly be for the afternoon - severe weather is not expected.
+A batch of showers ahead of the front will initially bring rain to the CSRA early Friday morning.

+When the front passes through Friday afternoon we could see a few showers and maybe a thunderstorm or two along with it.
+South of I-20 is under a marginal risk for some of the storms possibly being severe but the overall confidence for severe weather is very low.

+Rain should clear out Friday night and we will see nice weather behind the front this weekend.

 Copyright 2023 WRDW/WAGT.
 All rights reserved.